LucasDelfino92/morrowindsharp/modlist.md

   - Only install the **No-Frills Open Vivec (Vanilla Placement)** main file.
 - [**Passage of Prayers - High Fane Corridor Overhaul**](https://www.nexusmods.com/morrowind/mods/46786) by Leyawynn, Sataniel, and Remiros: makes the previously empty high fane corridor a more interesting location.
   - Hide/deactivate **Passage of Prayers - No Lore.esp**.
-- [**Reclamations In Holamayan**](https://www.nexusmods.com/morrowind/mods/43226) by Aoimevelho: places shrines of the Anticipations/Reclamations and a fresco with Boethiah in the Holamayan Monastery.
 - [**RR Mod Series - Ghostgate Fortress**](https://www.nexusmods.com/morrowind/mods/45822?) by Resdayn Revival Team: new models and textures for Ghostgate and Ghostfence pylons based on Morrowind concept art.
   - MO2 will install this mod as a BAIN package.
 Tick the following options and click **OK**:
     - **00 - Main Files**